cloudavail/aws-missing-tools/route53-migrate-zone/README.md

 * to_zone_name = destination.com.
 * to_zone_id = Z1U8DOWB9FJWOU

+## Additional Command Line Options
+* `route53-migrate-zone.py --log=INFO` - to see informational events
+* `route53-migrate-zone.py --config ./myconfig.ini` - to use the file myconfig.ini instead of the default config.ini file

 # Explanation of Summary Output:
 * Records Migrated from source zone: a count of the records that were migrated from source zone to destination zone
 * Record types selected for migration: a list of the record types selected for migration.
 An example: ['A', 'CNAME', 'MX', 'TXT']